ceminess/hugo-theme-hello-friend-ng-cloudflare-comments/README.md

 ## Features

-- Theming: **dark/light mode**, depending on your system preferences or the users choice
+- Theming: **dark/light mode**, set by the site, operating system, or the users choose an optional theme toggle.
 - Great reading experience thanks to [**Inter font**](https://rsms.me/inter/), made by [Rasmus Andersson](https://rsms.me/about/)
 - Nice code highlighting thanks to [**PrismJS**](https://prismjs.com)
 - An easy way to modify the theme with Hugo tooling